anki-code/xontrib-hist-format/README.md

 ## Credits

+* This package is the part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.
 * This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).
-* Take a look at [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.